-From Propositions 2.12 and 2.14 we see that, in order to obtain upper and lower complexity bounds for inferences on concepts in \mathcal{AL} -languages, it suffices to assess lower bounds for unsatisfiability and upper bounds for subsumption.
-More precisely, for each \mathcal{AL} -language, an upper bound for the complexity of the subsumption problem is also an upper bound for the complexity of the unsatifiability, the equivalence, and the disjointness problem.
-Moreover, a lower bound for the complexity of the subsumption, the equivalence, and the disjointness problem is also a lower bound for the complexity of the subsumption, the equivalence, and the disjointness problem.
+From Propositions 2.12 and 2.14 we see that, in order to obtain upper and lower complexity bounds for inferences on concepts in $\mathcal{AL}$ -languages, it suffices to assess lower bounds for unsatisfiability and upper bounds for subsumption.
+More precisely, for each $\mathcal{AL}$ -language, an upper bound for the complexity of the subsumption problem is also an upper bound for the complexity of the unsatifiability, the equivalence, and the disjointness problem.
+Moreover, a lower bound for the complexity of the unsatifiability problem is also a lower bound for the complexity of the subsumption, the equivalence, and the disjointness problem.